Aphids on Miniature Roses

 - 4

-Prune away any severely infested, distorted stem tips or buds, which also removes a large concentration of insects and eggs in one step.
+Prune away any severely distorted, curled stem tips or buds with clean shears, which removes a large concentration of insects and eggs in a single step and also encourages the plant to push fresh growth once the pest pressure is under control.

 - 5